Rome: Middle Ages

 In 1266, Charles of Anjou, who was heading south to fight the Hohenstaufen on behalf of the pope, was appointed Senator.
 Charles founded the Sapienza, the university of Rome.
 In that period the pope died, and the cardinals, summoned in Viterbo, could not agree on his successor.
 This angered the people of the city, who then unroofed the building where they met and imprisoned them until they had nominated the new pope; this marked the birth of the conclave.
 In this period the city was also shattered by continuous fights between the aristocratic families: Annibaldi, Caetani, Colonna, Orsini, Conti, nested in their fortresses built above ancient Roman edifices, fought each other to control the papacy.

 Pope Boniface VIII, born Caetani, was the last pope to fight for the church's universal domain; he proclaimed a crusade against the Colonna family and, in 1300, called for the first Jubilee of Christianity, which brought millions of pilgrims to Rome.
-However, his hopes were crushed by the French king Philip the Fair, who took him prisoner and killed him in Anagni.
+However, his hopes were crushed by the French king Philip the Fair, who took him prisoner and held him hostage for three days at Anagni.
+The Pope was able to return to Rome, but died a month later, it was said of shock and grief.
 Afterwards, a new pope faithful to the French was elected, and the papacy was briefly relocated to Avignon (1309–1377).
 During this period Rome was neglected, until a plebeian man, Cola di Rienzo, came to power.
 An idealist and a lover of ancient Rome, Cola dreamed about a rebirth of the Roman Empire: after assuming power with the title of Tribuno, his reforms were rejected by the populace.
 Forced to flee, Cola returned as part of the entourage of Cardinal Albornoz, who was charged with restoring the Church's power in Italy.
 Back in power for a short time, Cola was soon lynched by the populace, and Albornoz took possession of the city.
 In 1377, Rome became the seat of the papacy again under Gregory XI.
 The return of the pope to Rome in that year unleashed the Western Schism (1377–1418), and for the next forty years, the city was affected by the divisions which rocked the Church.